beckkey/se-online/README.md

 No test for now
 * Deployment instructions
 For deploy need to run `npm run build` in seonline-ui dir.
 And after this link ui path to backend in `.env` config file `UI_PATH`(in se-online dir)
+After application is run, you can register a manager, that will add students in future.
+Go to `localhost:8081` and click register button.
+After success signup, you can login and start adding student in DB by clicking the add button and view list of current DB, sort or find student.